PendingMitch/pendingmitch.github.io/_tabs/about.md

 The ownership was changed within April of 2022.
 The community then failed and died out, ultimately suggesting the important role the original owners (Josh Cavalente, ZedX34, and PendingMitch - myself) had taken on.

-> "To Infinity and Beyond!"
+> "To Infinity and Beyond!" - Buzz Lightyear
 > “¿Quién anda ahí? ¿Amigo?
 O Enemigo?” - Buzz Lightyear